Are you new to the git? Do you want to learn git commands? Did you try to learn Git and found it difficult?

 Git push command is used to push all the committed changes from the local repo to the remote repo.

 This command performs two major tasks.

 Instead of mentioning the remote repo URL, you can also write “origin”.
-Keyword “origin” is nothing but the canonical name for remote repo URL.
+The keyword “origin” is nothing but the canonical name for the remote repo URL.

 Congratulations!
 You are not a noob.

-This is the fundamentals about git.
+This is the fundamentals of git.
 There are many things to learn in Git.
 But, this is enough to start with your git project.